jerakia/jerakia/schema/index.md

 Now we have two pseudo keys, `people::sysadmins` and `people::all_sysadmins`, both pull data from the `users::accounts`, so this data is only declared once, but depending on which pseudo lookup key we use the results will be different.

+## Configuration

+### Enabling and disabling schemas

+Schemas are enabled by default in 0.5.0 but can be completely disabled by setting `enable_schemas` to `false` in `jerakia.yaml` see [configuring Jerakia](/basics/configure/) for more information.

+### Customizing schema lookups

+Schemas use the file datasource to perform a lookup using the key and namespace in the original request.
+The behaviour of the lookup can be controlled by configuring a hash called `schema` in `jerakia.yaml`.
+Supported configuration options are:

+`docroot`: set the document root of Jerakia schema lookups `format`: Defaults to "json", set the lookup format for schemas ("yaml" or "json") `enable_caching`: Defaults to true, whether or not to cache schema lookups

+Example:

+{% highlight yaml %}
+schema:
+  docroot: /etc/jerakia/schemas
+{% endhighlight %}